 Summary of the programme

-The board proposes that the annual general meeting adopts a new performance-based, long-term incentive programme, LTI 2019.
-The programme is proposed to comprise up to 10 senior executives of the Pricer group, including the CEO, and entitles the participants to two different employee stock options: matching stock options and performance-based stock options.
-Provided certain conditions are met during a three-year lock-up period, the matching stock options and the performance-based stock options, allocated in 2019, will entitle to class B shares as follows.
+The board proposes that the annual general meeting adopts a new performance-based, long-term incentive programme, LTI 2020.
+The programme is proposed to comprise up to 12 persons, including the CEO, other senior executives and key employees of the Pricer group, and entitles the participants to two different employee stock options: matching stock options and performance-based stock options.
+Provided certain conditions are met during a three-year lock-up period, the matching stock options and the performance-based stock options, allocated in 2020, will entitle to class B shares as follows.